ethereum-optimism/ecosystem-contributions/README.md

 Welcome to the Optimism Collective Builder Ideas!

 Knowing where to start building can be overwhelming.
 Don’t worry though, we have you covered!
 Here you'll find various ideas that are intended to be a guiding light 💡as you start contributing to the Collective; from developer tooling to protocol experiments, and much more!
-These ideas have no guaranteed rewards, however by building them you may have a positive impact you can use to apply for Reto Funding.
+These ideas have no guaranteed rewards, however by building them you may have a positive impact you can use to apply for Retro Funding.
 Builder ideas are here to provide guidance on what you could build for the Optimism Collective 💖

 Choose an idea from the list, build it, create impact, and you might get rewarded via Retro Funding for your impact!